Keyboard shortcuts

 6. Filter evaluates age > 30 on the tuple.
 It’s false, so it loops, calling SeqScan.next() again.

-7. SeqScan finds another visible tuple, this time for a user with age = 40 and name = 'Alice'.
+7. SeqScan pulls another visible tuple (this time age = 40, name = 'Alice') through the binding.

 8. SeqScan returns this tuple up to Filter.